Date: 27 March 2017. Sailboat in

 Every boat has

 issues.
-It doesn't matter if she's a million dollar new build or an
+It does not matter if she is a million dollar new build or an

 old beater.
 There will be problems.
 The wise owner fixes them using

 the best parts and techniques he can acquire.
 Remember too that